-- The recent legal challenges to the UK public sector pension schemes have resulted in regulatory changes to the Firefighters' Pension Scheme (FPS).
-These changes are necessary to address two main issues; age discrimination following the implementation of the Firefighters' Pension Scheme 2015 (McCloud Judgment) and an historic issue relating to the pension arrangements for part time workers (O'Brien Judgment). - The changes arising from the McCloud judgment require a retrospective review of the pension benefits of eligible pension members between the period 1 April 2015 and 31 March 2022.
+- 2 The recent legal challenges to the UK public sector pension schemes have resulted in regulatory changes to the Firefighters' Pension Scheme.
+These changes are necessary to address two main issues; age discrimination following the implementation of the Firefighters' Pension Scheme 2015 (McCloud Judgment) and an historic issue relating to the pension arrangements for part time workers (O'Brien Judgment). - 3 The changes arising from the McCloud judgment require a retrospective review of the pension benefits of eligible pension members between the period 1 April 2015 and 31 March 2022.
 This includes the provision of pension options for retired members, beneficiaries, deferred members and active members.
-The work to reconcile the payroll and pension records of staff within scope is in progress but the deadline of 31 March 2025 has not been achieved for all categories of members.
-Members within scope of immediate detriment are being prioritised and a report has been made to the Pensions Regulator. - The changes arising from the O'Brien judgment require a review of the contracts relating to eligible part time staff who express an interest in receiving pension benefits from the commencement of their employment.
+The work to reconcile the payroll and pension records of staff within scope has commenced and will allow for the production of remedial service statements by the deadline of 31 March 2025.
+However, the processing of the choice for some retirees cannot progress due to a national tax issue. - 4 The changes arising from the O'Brien judgment require a review of the contracts relating to eligible part time staff who express an interest in receiving pension benefits from the commencement of their employment.
 Staff who wish to proceed will be permitted to buy back their pension entitlement.
-The regulations currently require that this work is completed by 31 July 2025, however due to significant workload pressures it is unlikely that these deadlines will be achieved.
-Cases are being managed to ensure that those at risk of detriment are prioritised.
+The regulations require that this work is completed by 31 August 2025.